 Graphical user interfaces (GUIs) provide an intuitive visual frontend for interacting with computers.
 GUIs use visual indicators like icons, windows, and menus for better user interaction and experience, unlike command-line interfaces (CLIs) that use text for input and output operations.

 Rust has been growing in popularity over time, likely due to its flexibility and vibrant open source community.
 Developers use Rust for things like systems design, web development, and building GUIs.
-There are many packages and crates available for developing fast, complex GUI applications in Rust.
+Many packages and crates are available for developing fast, complex GUI applications in Rust.

-In this article, we’ll review a few popular Rust GUI libraries and frameworks, including Tauri, Druid, Slint, gtk-rs, fltk-rs, iced, relm, Azul, and egui.
-We’ll also compare these GUI libraries, discussing when they’re a good choice for building your GUI application.
+This article will review a few popular Rust GUI libraries and frameworks, including Tauri, Druid, Xilem, Slint, gtk-rs, fltk-rs, iced, relm, Azul, egui, and Yew.
+We’ll compare these libraries, discussing when they’re a good choice for building your GUI application.
 Let’s get started!

-Tauri is an open source package that enables developers to create lightweight, web-based desktop applications using the Rust programming language.
+Tauri is an open source package that enables developers to create lightweight, web-based desktop applications using Rust.

 Tauri leverages JavaScript, WebAssembly, and other web technologies to create a seamless development experience.
-Tauri provides a simple API for creating and customizing desktop applications, making it easy for developers to build cross-platform applications that run on Windows, Mac, and Linux:
+The package provides a simple API for creating and customizing desktop applications, making it easy for developers to build cross-platform applications that run on Windows, Mac, and Linux.

 One critical feature of the Tauri package is its cross-platform compatibility.
 With Tauri, you can create a single GUI that can run on multiple platforms with minimal modification, resulting in a “build for one, run on all” scenario.